phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2376512
-#Number of Trump Tweets: 755530
+#Number of Trump Tweets: 756642
+#Number of Cruz Tweets: 474616
-#Number of Clinton Tweets: 303546
+#Number of Clinton Tweets: 303756
-#Number of Rubio Tweets: 250514
+#Number of Rubio Tweets: 250818
 #Number of Jeb!
-Tweets: 214016
+Tweets: 214302
-#Number of Sanders Tweets: 178527
+#Number of Sanders Tweets: 178638
-#Number of Carson Tweets: 109503
+#Number of Carson Tweets: 109681
-#Number of Kasich Tweets: 88038
+#Number of Kasich Tweets: 88119
-#Total Number of Tweets:
-#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---